yalicee/oct-2022-fun-data-structures/README.md

 1. Implement a `createStack` factory function.\
 An instance of `createStack` should have the following:

-* A `quantity` property which should have an initial value of 0 and represents the number of items currently in the stack storage.
+* A `quantity` property which has an initial value of 0 and represents the number of items currently in the stack storage.
 ```js
 const testStack = createStack();
 testStack.quantity  // 0